 Skill Shortages in New Zealand

 One of the fundamental issues facing the developed world is their skill shortage as a result of regional mismatch, cyclical shifts, inadequate training levels, and labor market restructuring.
-Overall, six industries have been identified by the Government of New Zealand for having major gaps in terms of long term skilled employees namely Construction, Engineering, Finance / Business, ICT, Electronics & Telecommunications, Health and Social Services, Recreation, Hospitality, and Tourism.
+Overall, six industries have been identified by the Government of New Zealand as having major gaps in terms of long-term skilled employees namely Construction, Engineering, Finance / Business, ICT, Electronics & Telecommunications, Health, and Social Services, Recreation, Hospitality, and Tourism.

 To get more details, please contact our relationships team.
 Check out also, why study in New Zeland.